FreyaGuppy/MART341-WebDesign/assignment-10/readme.md

 This webpage showcases my use of a css file.
 The entire frog was coded using css.
-I designed this pizel art frog a couple of years abck and thought he would be a good subject for my first css art!
+I designed this pixel art frog a couple of years back and thought he would be a good subject for my first css art!